Athlon Binoculars ; Are They The Titans Of The Optics World?

 However, in spite of this, the Argos still maintain some of the high-end features of their pricier counterparts.
 Towards this end, the mid-level Argos binocular come with fully multicoated optics and lenses made from Extra-low Dispersion glass.

 Impressively, the Argos have the same phase corrected Bak-4 prism found in the Cronus and Ares models.
-Given that these binoculars are priced under $300 approx. the use of phase corrected Bak-4 prisms is quite impressive.

 In the Argos series, you will find standard sized 42 mm, semi-compact 34mm and large 50 mm binos.
 Thus, you get a wider selection than in the other series.
 Thus the Argos series is not for one specific group of users as it has something for all.